General Genealogy Resources

 Library and Archives of Canada – known for the widest variety of microfilm and digital holdings for all of Canada, it can take time to learn your way around the site.
 The digitized microfilms are not indexed, so you’re in for the long haul if searching through them, but you can do it from the comfort of your own home.

-Heritage Charlotte – this is a site that looks back on Charlotte County’s history and includes links to cemeteries, censuses and more.
+Heritage Charlotte – a site that looks back on Charlotte County’s history and includes links to cemeteries, censuses and more.

 New Brunswick Genealogical Society – the site for the society includes forums, families histories and their First Families Index.